Adhieeeh/expense-tracker-java/README.md

 # Personal Expense Tracker
 ----------------------------------------------------------------------------

-A simple Java CLI tool that helps users track personal spending, log descriptions, and view aggregate summary statistics.
+A simple Java CLI tool that helps users track personal spending, log descriptions, and view aggregate summary statistics.Its a basic Program using Java .

 ##  Preview
 ---------------------------------------------------------------------------